 - Steven Hahn is a professor of history at New York University and the winner of the Pulitzer Prize in History for his book A Nation Under Our Feet: Black Political Struggles in the Rural South from Slavery to the Great Migration.

-- William Loren Katz is the author of numerous books on U.S. history for middle school students, including An Album of Reconstruction.
+- William Loren Katz was the author of numerous books on U.S. history for middle school students, including An Album of Reconstruction.
+(In memoriam.)

 - Chenjerai Kumanyika is a researcher, journalist, and artist who works as an assistant professor in Rutgers University’s Department of Journalism and Media Studies.
 He is also the co-executive producer and co-host of “Uncivil,” Gimlet Media’s podcast on the Civil War.